WeeveEngineering/diract-digester/README.md

 diract-digester
 ===============

-Prepares diract-digest and/or diract-proximity data from a raddec stream.
+Prepares diract-digest and/or diract-proximity data from a [raddec](https://github.com/reelyactive/raddec) stream.
+See also the documentation on [DirAct](https://reelyactive.github,io/diract/).

 Installation